In partnership with The Conversation #Trending brings you Curious Kids, a series in which we ask experts to answer questions from kids.

 But it’s also tough to imagine something that big.
 So let’s think about it another way to help put it in perspective.

 If we shrank our whole solar system down to the size of a grain of sand, the diameter of the Milky Way would be about 50km.

 The thickness of the Milky Way’s disk depends on where you are in the galaxy.
 It’s thicker nearer the centre and gets thinner as you move out towards the edge.
 But on average it is 1 000 light years thick.

 The stars in the Milky Way aren’t uniformly distributed in the disk, instead they are arranged in spiral arms stretched out from the bulge in the centre.
 Earth is found in one of these spiral arms, about two-thirds of the way out from the middle of the galaxy.

 Now that you know all these things, you’ll probably be wondering about the answer to your original question: Just how big is the Milky Way?

 Well, it’s actually quite hard to measure the exact size of the Milky Way from within it (which is where we are) and scientists are always trying to improve these measurements.
 In fact a study last year found that the stars at the edge of the Milky Way disk might be twice as far from the centre as we’d previously thought.”

-- To read the rest of Kilah’s answer, go to the conversation.co.za
+- To read the rest of Whittam’s answer, go to conversation.co.za

 TALK TO US

 Hello, curious kids!
 Have you got a question you’d like an expert to answer?
-Ask an adult to send your question email@example.com.
-Please tell us your name, age and which city you live in.
-We won’t be able to answer every question, but we will do our best
+Ask an adult to send your question to email@example.com.
+Please tell us your name, age and where you live.
+We won’t be able to answer every question but we will do our best